-The service::activities::action::SActivityLauncher allows to launch an activity.
+The service ::activities::action::SActivityLauncher allows to launch an activity from a selection of Series.
 Its role is to create the specific Activity associated with the selected data.
+The Series are contained in a ::fwData::Vector that can be filled by the user on clicking on the Series selection widget (::uiMedDataQt::editor::SSelector)

-This action should be followed by the service guiQt::editor::DynamicView: this service listens the action signals and launchs the activity in a new tab.
+This action should be followed by the service guiQt::editor::SDynamicView: this service listens the action signals and launchs the activity in a new tab.